Immortals (esports): Counter-Strike: Global Offensive

 Immortals acquired Tempo Storm's fully Brazilian lineup on June 1, 2016.
 The former coach of SK Gaming, Wilton "zews" Prado, replaced Gustavo "SHOOWTiME" Gonçalves on July 22, 2016.
 On June 21, Immortals won DreamHack Summer 2016 after beating Ninjas in Pyjamas 2–0.
 The team placed 3rd-4th at CyberPowerPC Summer 2016, losing to Cloud9 in the semi-finals.
 Immortals won Northern Arena 2016 on September 4 after they beat Cloud9 in the finals.
 After a disappointing showing at ESL Pro League Season 4 Finals in Brazil, Immortals replaced Wilton "zews" Prado with former teammate of boltz, Lucas "steel" Lopes.
 The most recent roster change involving the team was when João "felps" Vasconcellos was traded to SK Gaming in exchange for Lincoln "fnx" Lau.
-On January 27, 2018, the team investors acquired the MiBR branding, after some months of negotiation with Paulo Velloso (former MiBR CEO), planning to come back with a Brazilian roster in the future.
+On January 27, 2018, the team investors acquired the MiBR branding and transferred CS:GO operations to that brand, after some months of negotiation with Paulo Velloso (former MiBR CEO), planning to come back with a Brazilian roster in the future.